FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Daintry include Daventry, Daintry, Dainty, Dantry, Dantye and others.

 This web page shows only a small excerpt of our Daintry research.
-Another 231 words (16 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Daintry History in all our PDF Extended History products.
+Another 231 words (16 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Daintry History in all our PDF Extended History products and printed products wherever possible.

-Another 21 words (2 lines of text) are included under the topic Early Daintry Notables in all our PDF Extended History products.
+Another 16 words (1 lines of text) are included under the topic Early Daintry Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: